g0rbe/CEH/06_System_Hacking.md

 #### Man-in-the-Middle (MITM) Attack

-The attacket involves himself into the communication, insert himself in.
+The attacker involves himself into the communication, insert himself in.

 MITM Attacks:

 - SSL Strip
 - Burp Suite
-- Browser Exploitation Framwork (BeEF)
+- Browser Exploitation Framework (BeEF)

 **Replay Attack** : Capture the packets and extract information such as password from it.
 Then generating a replay traffic with the injection of extracted information to gain access to the system.